remy-guillermin/ns3d-m2-project/ns3d_iso/README.md

 > is run multiple times instead of one time using parallelization.

+> **Update$$
+> Now the mpi parallelization works on Dahu with Miniconda, I just needed to update my miniforge3 configuration
+>

 ### Zen Cluster
-Because I have access to Mesonet server for my academic year, I tried to submit job on this cluster also, which works well after writing [`Zen_submit_iso3D.py`](./Zen_submit_iso3D.py).
+Because I have access to Mesonet server for my academic year, I tried to submit job on this cluster also, which works well after writing [`Zen_submit.py`](./Zen_submit.py).

 Submit job with
 ```sh